-The Capital Improvement Plan and the Strategic Revenue Plan are both integral components of the Town's annual budget but are both stand-alone documents that serve specific purposes.
-The Strategic Revenue Plan draws from the Town' Annual Budget and is adopted by Town Council in a single resolution that also includes the annual budget resolution and Capital Improvement Plan.
+The Capital Improvement Plan and the Strategic Revenue Plan are both integral components of the Town's annual budget document and are stand-alone documents to serve specific purposes.
+The Strategic Revenue Plan draws from the Town's Annual Budget and is adopted by Council in a single resolution that also includes the Capital Improvement Plan.